-The airbag readiness light should flash for a few seconds when you turn the ignition key to RUN.
+The airbag readiness light should flash for a few seconds when you turn the ignition to ON.
 If the light does not come on then, have it fixed so it will be ready to warn you if there is a problem.